AlexSpencer27/casana/model_architectures/components/mlp_blocks.md

-# MLP Blocks
+# MLP Blocks Component

-TL;DR: "I'm just a bunch of neurons doing honest work! 🧱"
+TL;DR: Configurable MLP blocks with skip connections and regularization

 ## Overview
 A collection of Multi-Layer Perceptron (MLP) building blocks with various architectures, including skip connections and progressive layouts.
 Designed for flexibility and performance.